tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 I could literally copy paste what I wrote about Vici's TI8 squad three years ago and you would not be able to tell the difference.

->Just some real solid Dotes.
+<blockquote style="font-size: 1.1 em;">Just some real solid Dotes.
 You know, a real focus on the fundamentals.
 The guys are gonna give it their all.
-Show some real hustle out there. <br><br>And not win.
+Show some real hustle out there. <br><br>And not win.</blockquote>

 What is with Vici and signing teams that are always *good* but never TI champion material.